01Get and Stay organized

 Whatever your goals—following the ground rules, growing your business, losing weight, spending more time with family—you won't achieve them if you don't make a concerted effort.
-Inertia often keeps us in the same path, unless we set goals to move beyond.
+Inertia often keeps us on the same path, unless we set goals to move beyond.
 And in a bad economy or with changing family dynamics (like the birth of a child), sometimes we need to work harder just to maintain what we have.
 So we must set goals.

 Distractions are an issue for every work-at-home mom.
 And it's not always kids who are distracting.
 Often distractions come in the form of housework, friends, spouses, TV or the Internet.
 Identify your most common distraction and set a daily goal to deal with it.
 For more on dealing with distractions, see these tips on dealing with distractions.

-05Embrace or accept change.
+05Embrace or Accept Change

 Things are always changing with kids.
 They gain new skills and express more complicated ideas every day.
 (They also grow out of one bad habit and into another!)
 Parents must recognize when kids are ready for more responsibilities and privileges without overloading them.
 Work-at-home moms with a lot on their plates may find it easier to do a task themselves rather than spending the time to teach a child.
 But resist that urge, and enjoy those teaching moments with your kids.

 The lack of an on-site workplace community for those working from home can mean losing touch with new professional developments.
 In an office, everyday conversations or company newsletters alert us to changes in our industry.
-At home, we may miss out on that, so work-at-home moms must take responsibility for their own continuing education.
+At home, we may miss out on that, so work-at-home moms must take responsibility for their continuing education.

-07Network socially and professionally.
+07Network Socially and Professionally

 In addition to formal education, work-at-home moms can keep on top of new developments in their field by networking with other professionals.

 But don't neglect personal networking.
-Keeping in touch with other parents at your child's school, neighbors or old friends is not only personally fulfilling, it's useful too.
+Keeping in touch with other parents at your child's school, neighbors or old friends is not only personally fulfilling; it's useful too.
 They can alert you to educational and recreational opportunities within your community.
 You can even swap child care with the stay-at-home and work-at-home moms you know.
 Plus spending time with friends is just plain fun.

-08Make time for yourself.
+08Make Time for Yourself

 Work-at-home moms can find themselves without a single moment of personal time.
 It's up to you to make sure this doesn't happen.
 Find what you like to do and make the time.
 Reading for pleasure, going out on "dates" with your spouse, volunteering, or visiting your favorite spa are just a few ideas.
 Even if it's just taking a walk or a quiet bath, those moments give us the opportunity to recharge.

-8 Goals Every Work-at-Home Parent Should Have
+8 Goals Every Work-At-Home Parent Should Have

-Setting annual goals or New Year's resolutions
+Setting Annual Goals or New Year's Resolutions